 •Unexcused absence from performance*** (see below)

 ***PERFORMANCE PARTICIPATION: Every student is required to participate in performances pertaining to the group of which he/she is a member.
 Students will be graded on the following performance criteria: posture, hand position, tone quality, balance, blend, intonation, breath control, rhythmic accuracy, note accuracy, style, phrasing and overall musicality.
 Students (and parents) need to understand that the performance is the culmination of the preparation for the actual performance, and expectations for both are extremely high.
 An unexcused absence from any performance (INCLUDING PEP BAND) will result in a zero for that assignment.
 If you have an excused absence (Student illness or injury OR Family emergency) an alternative assignment will be due upon return of the student.
-This will involve performing the previously prepared literature (their individual part) for the class (public performance) and receive a critique from the director(s) OR turning in a video recording of them performing the previously prepared literature (their individual part) and receiving a critique from the director(s).
+This will involve performing the previously prepared literature (their individual part) for the class (public performance) and receive a critique from the directors OR turning in a video recording of them performing the previously prepared literature (their individual part) and receiving a critique from the directors.
 Since students receive performance schedules before the school year begins, they are responsible for arranging their schedules accordingly.
-Work is never an excuse.
-Notify the director in advance if possible for these types of absences.
-THE DIRECTOR RESERVES THE RIGHT TO DETERMINE WHAT CONSTITUTES AN EXCUSED ABSENCE FROM A PERFORMANCE.
+Work is NEVER an excuse.
+Notify the directors in advance if possible for these types of absences.
+THE DIRECTORS RESERVES THE RIGHT TO DETERMINE WHAT CONSTITUTES AN EXCUSED ABSENCE FROM A PERFORMANCE.
 THE ALTERNATIVE ASSIGNMENT AS LISTED ABOVE IS THE ONLY WAY TO MAKE UP AN UNEXCUSED ABSENCE FROM A PERFORMANCE.

 The following grading scale will be used in this class: